The middle school & high school ministry of Lake Murray Community Church

 Marttell (also known as Marty) is a local San Diegan who grew up in the area of Chula Vista.
-After graduating from Bonita Vista High School (2001), he served a four-year enlistment as a communications journeyman in the Air Force.
-He met his wife, Sandra, in 2005, after fulfilling his enlistment and returning to San Diego.
-They have now been married for 12 years and they have two sons: a 6-year-old named Kaleo and a 5-year-old named Christian (both of whom love soccer).
-For formal theological training, Marttell attended Southern California Seminary, where he completed a Bachelor of Arts in Biblical Studies (2012) and a Master of Arts in Christian Ministry (2017).
+After graduating from Bonita Vista High School, he served a four-year enlistment as a communications specialist in the Air Force.
+He met his wife, Sandra, after fulfilling his enlistment and returning to San Diego.
+They have now been married for 12 years and have two sons: a 7-year-old named Kaleo and a 5-year-old named Christian (and they both love soccer).
+For formal theological training, Marttell attended Southern California Seminary, where he completed a Bachelor of Arts in Biblical Studies as well as a Master of Arts in Christian Ministry.
 He has also been licensed for ministry by our denomination, the Evangelical Free Church of America (EFCA).
-On his free time, Marttell enjoys going on dates with his wife, playing soccer with his kids, going on runs with Charlie (their German Shepherd Dog), having family movie nights, having friends over, eating plain vanilla ice cream, and drinking good coffee.
+On his free time, Marttell enjoys going on dates with his wife, playing soccer with his kids, going on runs with Charlie (their German Shepherd Dog), having family movie nights, having friends over, eating plain vanilla ice cream, and drinking pour-over coffee.
 Sorry Starbucks, he prefers local coffee shops.
 You can usually catch him at Brew Coffee Spot, his favorite coffee shop right here in La Mesa!